hyjiacan/vue-slideout/src/components/icon/README.md

 - `IconArrow` The default icon for the close button
 - `IconCross` The alternative icon for the close button
-- `IconFullscreen` The icon for fullscreen button (fullscreen: false)
+- `IconFill` The icon for fill-parent button
-- `IconFullscreen` The icon for fullscreen button (fullscreen: true)
+- `IconExitFill` The icon for fill-parent exiting button